-2. Scottish Rugby recognises that the IRB has issued a specific Regulation in respect of Betting and Anti-Corruption (IRB Regulation 6).
-The Board of Scottish Rugby has adopted IRB Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.
+2. Scottish Rugby recognises that the iRB has issued a specific Regulation in respect of Anti-Corruption and Betting (iRB Regulation 6).
+The Scottish Rugby Board (the “Board”) has adopted iRB Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.

-3.1 Professional or semi-professional rugby: Everyone involved in any form of paid rugby (whether player, coach, team management member, admistrator or otherwise), together with their “connected persons” (as defined within the Regulation), is prohibited from betting on any aspect of any rugby union match or competition on a worldwide basis;
+5.1 Professional/Semi Professional Rugby: All those involved in any form of paid rugby (whether as a player, coach, team management member, administrator, match official or otherwise), together with their “Connected Persons” (as defined within iRB Regulation 6), are prohibited from betting on any aspect of any rugby union match or competition on a worldwide basis;

-3.2 Amateur international rugby: Everyone involved with amateur international rugby (including the Scottish Women’s, Age Grade and Club International teams) is prohibited from betting on any match or competition in which their team is involved (irrespective of whether they have been selected for that match or whether the tournament match concerned involves the Scottish team or not);
+5.2 Amateur International Rugby: All those involved with amateur international rugby (including the Scottish Women’s, Age Grade and Club International teams) are prohibited from betting on any match or competition in which their team is involved (irrespective of whether they have been selected for that match or whether the tournament match concerned involves the Scottish team or not);

-3.3 Club and Grassroots Rugby: At levels of the game other than as noted above participants should not bet in relation to any aspect of any match with which they are involved.
+5.3 Club and Grassroots Rugby: At levels of the game other than as noted above participants must not bet in relation to any aspect of any match with which they are involved.

 6. Participants are reminded that the provisions of the Regulation extend beyond the act of betting and include other prohibited corrupt practices.